johnshearing/beemocracy/Beemocracy2.0.md

         * Investing the treasury's ADA in some other market takes resources away from efforts to increase the usefulness and value of the Cardano protocol.
         * The purpose of the treasurey is not to make the treasury bigger but rather to make the Cardano protocol more useful and therefore more valuable.
         * Treasury funds will only be used to purchase services or make donations which increase use, utility and value of the ADA token and/or which support the mission of Cardano to provide humanity with individual self-sovereign decentralized control of money, identity, information, and governance.
 Or to say it another way: to provide an alternative to central bank control over humanity.

----
-## Still thinking through the following constitutional provisions which came up in [the conversation linked here](https://forum.cardano.org/t/what-would-you-put-into-a-cardano-constitution/111771/39?u=johnshearing)
-      * #### The Treasury Will Never Be Used To Make, Manipulate, or Affect Any Markets Or Market Prices
-        *
       * #### The Treasury Will Never Be Used To Provide Liquidity For DeFi
         *
       * #### The Treasury Will Never Be Used To Provide Liquidity Stable Coins
         *
-      * #### The Treasury Will Only To Seek To Increase The Value Of The ADA Token By Increasing The Use And Utility Of The Cardano Protocol
-      * #### The Treasury Will Only Be Used To Fund Projects Which Increase Use And Utility Of The Cardano Protocol Itself
-      * #### The Treasury Will Not Be Used To Fund Projects That Use The Cardano Protocol But Rather Only The Protocol Itself
       * #### The Treasury Will Only Fund Open Source, Patent Free Projects
-      * #### The treasury will only be used to make purchases or donations which directly increase use, utility and value of the ADA token and which support Cardano's mission to provide humanity with individual self-sovereign decentralized control of money, identity, information, and governance.
+      * #### The treasury will only be guided by the mission to make purchases or donations which directly increase use, utility and value of the ADA token and/or which support Cardano's mission to provide humanity with individual self-sovereign decentralized control over money, identity, information, and governance.
 Or to say it another way: to provide an alternative to central bank control over humanity.

----

       * #### Explicitly recognize in the constitution that governments are complex adaptive systems that will learn to create the very problems they were instantiated to solve if money or benefits dispersed are allowed to feedback into the government agencies from which these originate.
         * This is discussed in detail on our own Cardano governance forum [at this link here](https://forum.cardano.org/t/cardano-constitution-could-be-the-first-in-human-history-to-manage-government-as-a-complex-adaptive-system-an-intelligent-living-thing/116058?u=johnshearing).